Financial Aid, Tuition and Fees

 Financial Aid can cover all costs including travel, housing, tuition, fees and expenses.

-Registration fee for all participants: $250 non-refundable.
+Registration fee for all in-person* participants: $250 non-refundable.
 100% of your $250 fee will go towards your tuition.

 - $250 Registration Fee: Non-refundable, 100% will go towards tuition.